KTH/logspout-oms-beat/README.md

 | LOGSPOUT_BEAT_LEVEL | 10 | Bunyan log level for output. |
 | LOGSPOUT_BEAT_TIME | 60s | A Golang time Duration string for time between beats.|

+## Development

+This is a really tiny program and not much is expected to change.
+There is a build.sh script to help with compilation of the statically linked binary and docker image.
+The options are passed to docker build.
+Hence, `./build.sh -t mymage` will build a docker image with tag myimage.

+Run it with `docker run myimage`.